Londonderry and Coleraine Railway: Belfast & Northern Counties Railway

-The L&CR contributed nine engines to the BNCR fleet upon that companies acquisition of the line.
-It had no significant influence on the future locomotive policy of the BNCR and most of these inherited locomotives were withdrawn before the turn of the century.
-The BNCR followed a policy of 2-4-0 locomotives for passenger trains and 0-6-0 locomotives for goods trains mainly built by Sharp, Stewart & Company and Beyer, Peacock & Company.
+Nine L&CR engines joined the BNCR fleet when it acquired the line.
+It had no significant influence on the future locomotive policy of the BNCR and most of these inherited locomotives were withdrawn before 1900.
+The BNCR used 2-4-0 locomotives for passenger trains and 0-6-0 locomotives for goods trains.
+They were mainly built by Sharp, Stewart & Company and Beyer, Peacock & Company.